Shared config and credentials files - AWS SDKs and Tools

 Example section definition line: [profile dev]

-The profile section definition line names a configuration grouping that you can apply in different scenarios. [default] is the only profile that does not require the profile section identifier.
+The profile section definition line is a named configuration grouping that you can apply for different development scenarios.
 To better understand named profiles, see the preceding section on Profiles.

-The following example shows a config file with a profile section definition line.
-It uses the identifier profile followed by a unique name for the profile.
-All settings that follow this line, up until another section definition is encountered, will be included with this named profile.
+The following example shows a config file with a profile section definition line and a named profile called foo.
+All settings that follow this line, up until another section definition is encountered, are part of this named profile.

 Some settings have their own nested group of subsettings, such as the s3 setting and subsettings in the following example.
 Associate the subsettings with the group by indenting them by one or more spaces.